ve280/tutorials/ubuntu_installation_wsl.md

 + After Ubuntu has completed its one-time installation, you can launch Ubuntu from several locations.

-  + Ubuntu can be launched from the Microsoft
-    Store as seen previously.
+  + Launch Ubuntu from the Microsoft Store as seen previously.
-  + Ubuntu can be launched by searching for "Ubuntu" in the search bar at the bottom of your screen (or simply by `Win+S` and type in "Ubuntu") and clicking on the application that appears in the results.
+  + Search for "Ubuntu" in the search bar at the bottom of your screen (or simply by `Win+S` and type in "Ubuntu") and click on the application that appears in the results.

   ![ubuntu](images/ubuntu.png)

-  + Ubuntu can also be launched by opening PowerShell and running the command `bash` .
++ Open the *PowerShell* and call the command `bash` .

-+ When you launch Ubuntu, you will start at the directory `~` or `/home/{USER}`.
++ When you launch Ubuntu, you will start at the directory `~`, or `/home/{USER}`.

-  This directory is located within the WSL file system. **If you choose to** **uninstall WSL, all files within the WSL file system, including all files at this** **directory, will be deleted.**
+  This directory is located within the WSL file system. **If you choose to** **uninstall WSL, all files within the WSL file system, or all files at this** **directory, will be deleted.**

 + If you wish to access your Windows file system from within Ubuntu, you can change directories by running the command